cloudmesh-community/sp19-222-101/project-report/report.md

 :wave: math in text can be shown with ^ and _ for super and power scripts by putting in between money signs $ $.

-:question: How do we cite equations?
+:question: How do we cite equations? :smiley: You can seed them just like a table.
+Give me the equation and I can showcase.

 # Spam Analysis with Spamalot